 Maharishi Mahesh Yogi’s Ashram is more popularly known as Beatles Ashram after the famous Beatles music band members visited this place in 1968 on their tour to India.
 They liked the place so much that they made this their haven for meditation.
-Located just a few minutes drive away from the centre, today the Ashram receives many international and local tourists.
+Located just a few minutes drive away from the center, today the Ashram receives many international and local tourists.

 Gita Bhawan located in Swargashram in Rishikesh is also one of the most visited places in Rishikesh.
 This huge temple on the banks of the river is also a good place for meditation and learning about Hinduism.

-Some of the other popular centres in Rishikesh worth visiting are Anand Ashram and Osho Ganga Dham Ashram.
+Some of the other popular centers in Rishikesh worth visiting are Anand Ashram and Osho Ganga Dham Ashram.
 If you intend to learn about Reiki, a healing technique and more on astrology, Rishikesh is the place to learn and know more about these.
 Check with these Ashrams to discover further.

 5. Explore the Cafes in Rishikesh

 Cafe culture is relatively new to Rishikesh, but it has caught up well and really quickly in the town.
 From modern, sophisticated places to rugged, minimalist, themed cafes serving a variety of cuisines, Rishikesh has a lot of cool places to hang out, work, read, eat and relax.
-Most of these are in the heart of the town and some of these serve delicious Italian, Continental, Mexican and Tibetan food.
-Some of the cafes worth checking out are the Little Buddha Cafe, Bistro Nirvana, Beatles Cafe and Zorba organic cafe.
+Most of these are in the heart of the town and some of these serve delicious Italian, Continental, Mexican, and Tibetan food.
+Some of the cafes worth checking out are the Little Buddha Cafe, Bistro Nirvana, Beatles Cafe, and Zorba organic cafe.

 How to Reach Rishikesh